Close Menu

 1. How busy are you on surgical pathology rotations?

-• CHI Health/CUMC generates approximately 10,000 surgical pathology cases per year.
+• Our pathology department reports on approximately 30,000 surgical pathology cases per year.
 Although this is the busiest service, resident responsibilities are not onerous.
 Residents are assigned enough specimens to keep them busy but late nights are rare, especially in the later years when resident proficiency increases.

 2. How does the call schedule work?